-In the past few years, I’ve been lucky enough to enjoy several trips to Germany for vacations, family visits, research trips, weddings, and even for business.
-Over the years I’ve put together a list of travel accessories for a trip to Germany that I always pack.
+Over the years, I’ve been lucky enough to enjoy several trips to Germany for vacations, family visits, research trips, weddings, and even for business.
+Over time, I’ve created a list of travel accessories for a trip to Germany that I always pack.
 Some may seem obvious, and you probably already have them on your packing list.
-Others, maybe “extra” but they will come in handy.
+Others might be “extra,” but they will come in handy.
 Things that make life go smoother in the air or on the ground.
-Power converters to keep all of your electronics safely charged, luggage tags to keep track of your gear, a journal, travel water bottles, and more.
+Power converters to keep your electronics safely charged, luggage tags to keep track of your gear, a journal, travel water bottles, and more.
 Find all the travel accessories you need here!

 Looking for a Packing List for clothes and documents?
 Find that here-> Packing List for Germany